rios240/IoT-HE/README.md

 computational needs.
 By employing Microsoft SEAL’s Python library, RabbitMQ as a message broker, and secure communication protocols, the project exemplifies a practical solution for securing IoT device communications in a fog/cloud architecture.

 ## Setup
 1. Ensure Docker and Docker Compose Plugin are installed.
 2. Install Python Virtual Environment.
 3. Clone this repository.

 bash```
 git clone git@github.com:rios240/IoT-HE.git
 cd IoT-HE```
-5. 5.
-Create a virtual environment and install packages. bash``` cd python python3 -m venv env source env/bin/activate pip3 install -r requirements.txt```
+4. Create a virtual environment and install packages.

+bash```
+cd python
+python3 -m venv env
+source env/bin/activate
+pip3 install -r requirements.txt```

 ## Running
 1. You will need at least four terminal tabs/windows open: one for running the docker container, one for running the IoT Devices, one for running the Fog Nodes, and one for running the Data Collector node.
-3. In the first tab/window start the docker container. bash``` cd docker docker compose up```
+3. In the first tab/window start the docker container.

+bash```
+cd docker
+docker compose up```
-4. In the second tab/window start the IoT devices bash``` cd python/Device source ../env/bin/activate python3 main.py```
+4. In the second tab/window start the IoT devices.

+bash```
+cd python/Device
+source ../env/bin/activate
+python3 main.py```
-5. In the third tab/window start the Fog Nodes. bash``` cd python/FogNode source ../env/bin/activate python3 main.py```
+5. In the third tab/window start the Fog Nodes.

+bash```
+cd python/FogNode
+source ../env/bin/activate
+python3 main.py```
-6. In the fourth tab/window start the Data Collector node. bash``` cd python/DataCollector source ../env/bin/activate python3 main.py```
+6. In the fourth tab/window start the Data Collector node.

+bash```
+cd python/DataCollector
+source ../env/bin/activate
+python3 main.py```

 ## Output
 `device.py`, `fognode.py`, and `datacollector.py` output a lot of log data.
 Most of it can be ignored but pay attention to INFO logs with the message "### Published message..." and "### Received message..." as